Multi Layered Neural Networks in R Programming

 Deviance Residuals: Min 1Q Median 3Q Max -14.9143 -2.8607 -0.5244 1.5242 25.0004 Coefficients: Estimate Std.
 Error t value Pr(>|t|) (Intercept) 43.469681 6.099347 7.127 5.50e-12 *** crim -0.105439 0.057095 -1.847 0.065596 . zn 0.044347 0.015974 2.776 0.005782 ** indus 0.024034 0.071107 0.338 0.735556 chas 2.596028 1.089369 2.383 0.017679 * nox -22.336623 4.572254 -4.885 1.55e-06 *** rm 3.538957 0.472374 7.492 5.15e-13 *** age 0.016976 0.015088 1.125 0.261291 dis -1.570970 0.235280 -6.677 9.07e-11 *** rad 0.400502 0.085475 4.686 3.94e-06 *** tax -0.015165 0.004599 -3.297 0.001072 ** ptratio -1.147046 0.155702 -7.367 1.17e-12 *** black 0.010338 0.003077 3.360 0.000862 *** lstat -0.524957 0.056899 -9.226 < 2e-16 *** --- Signif. codes: 0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1 (Dispersion parameter for gaussian family taken to be 23.26491) Null deviance: 33642 on 379 degrees of freedom Residual deviance: 8515 on 366 degrees of freedom AIC: 2290 Number of Fisher Scoring iterations: 2

-- Step 4: Now normalize the data set before training a Neural network.
+Step 4: Now normalize the data set before training a Neural network.
 Hence, scaling and splitting the data.
-The scale() function returns a matrix which needs to be coerced in data frame.
+The scale() function returns a matrix that needs to be coerced in data frame.

 Now our model is fitted to the Multi-Layered Neural network.
 Now combine all the steps and also plot the neural network to visualize the output.
 Use the plot() function to do so.